Matt Goes for Mid Century Modern Furniture

 Vintage Garage Chicago

 My name is Matt Lieberman.
 I am 41-years-old, the youngest of four children, Deaf, and a proud resident of Chicago, IL.
-My fascination and passion for all things Midcentury Modern officially began in 1987.
+My fascination and passion for all things midcentury officially began in 1987.

 In the early 90’s, I attended a deaf high school in Washington, DC, which had been constructed in 1976.
 As a result of being constructed during this “retro-vintage” period, the campus consisted of several geometric, mazed, and concrete buildings.
 These buildings were all designed with a yellow, orange and brown color scheme which was shown in the buildings walls, carpeting, and furniture.
 This was the first time that I found myself slowly growing fascinated by this unique design.